Senior League World Series

-The Senior League World Series is a baseball tournament for adolescence aged 13 to 16 years old that began in 1961.
+The Senior League World Series is a baseball tournament for adolescents aged 13 to 16 years old that began in 1961.
 In 2017, the tournament was moved from Bangor, Maine to Easley, South Carolina.
 (Easley was the site of the Big League World Series from 2001 to 2016.
 The Big League division was discontinued after the 2016 Big League World Series.)
 It is patterned after the Little League World Series, which was named for the World Series in Major League Baseball since 2002.

 The Senior League World Series is one of seven tournaments sponsored by Little League International.
 Each of them brings baseball or softball teams from around the world together in one of four age divisions.
 The tournament structure for each division's World Series is similar to that used for the Little League Baseball World Series.

 Tournament format

 The six United States regions are: